romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 **Future of Ruby Language**

-\[photo] Yukihiro ‘Matz’ Matsumoto - The creator of Ruby programming language
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Link: Ruby is alive and well and thinking about the next 25 years | TechRadar: <a href="https://t.co/ywNBrVjabC">https://t.co/ywNBrVjabC</a></p>&mdash; Yukihiro Matsumoto (@yukihiro_matz) <a href="https://twitter.com/yukihiro_matz/status/978646733927297024?ref_src=twsrc%5Etfw">March 27, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Few years back, Matz has announced that he’s working on the new version of Ruby code-named ‘3x3’.
+Few years back, Yukihiro ‘Matz’ Matsumoto - The creator of Ruby programming language, has announced that he’s working on the new version of Ruby code-named ‘3x3’.
 It is supposedly going to be 3-times faster than Ruby 2.0.
 Unfortunately, the release date is unknown.
 It is believed that this version is scheduled to be released by the end of 2020.

 > “Ruby world ends on one web framework.
 Rails keeps Ruby alive and hurts Ruby at the same time.”
 >
 > ~Grzegorz Wilczyński, Software Engineer, [Lunarem](https://lunarem.com)

 Fans have noticed that some of the parts of the new version already live in the preview of Ruby 2.6.
-Various benchmarks show a significant increase in performance due to the inclusion of JIT compiler \[link].
+Various benchmarks show a significant increase in performance due to the inclusion of JIT compiler.
 Of course, it’s not the only thing that’s going be to changed.
 Matz stated in an interview that Ruby 2.6 will be released on Christmas Day and will also have some type of concurrency abstraction.

 Matsumoto has also stated that in the past Ruby applications haven’t been compatible with other versions.
 He created “a big gap” by introducing various changes, dividing Ruby community.
 Now, he’s sure that this mistake won’t happen again.
 Matz guarantees that every Ruby 2 program will run with Ruby 3 which is a very bold claim.